StartNinja/emocracy-iOS-wdh15/README.md

 **Challenges & solutions:** What was the most difficult part of the project?
 What problems did you encounter?
 How did you solve them?

+Trouble with iOS Notification.
+Help from Marco (Developer).
+Wanted to add lots of features -> lack of time.

 **Scalability:** How can the project be further developed?

 ##Code: